lightning/bolts/11-payment-encoding.md

 The type-and-length format allows future extensions to be backward compatible. `data_length` is always a multiple of 5 bits, for easy encoding and decoding.
-For fields that are expected may change, readers also ignore ones of different length.
+Readers also ignore fields of different length, for fields that are expected may change.

-The `p` field supports the current 256-bit payment hash, but future specs could add a new variant of different length, in which case writers could support both old and new, and old readers would ignore the one not the correct length.
+The `p` field supports the current 256-bit payment hash, but future specs could add a new variant of different length: in which case, writers could support both old and new variants, and old readers would ignore the variant not the correct length.

-The `d` field allows inline descriptions, but may be insufficient for complex orders; thus the `h` field allows a summary, though the method by which the description is served is as-yet unspecified and will probably be transport dependent.
-The `h` format could change in future by changing the length, so readers ignore it if it's not 256 bits.
+The `d` field allows inline descriptions, but may be insufficient for complex orders.
+Thus, the `h` field allows a summary: though the method by which the description is served is as-yet unspecified and will probably be transport dependent.
+The `h` format could change in the future, by changing the length, so readers ignore it if it's not 256 bits.

 The `n` field can be used to explicitly specify the destination node ID, instead of requiring signature recovery.

-The `x` field gives warning as to when a payment will be refused; this is mainly to avoid confusion.
-The default was chosen to be reasonable for most payments and to allow sufficient time for on-chain payment if necessary.
+The `x` field gives warning as to when a payment will be
+refused: mainly to avoid confusion.
+The default was chosen to be reasonable for most payments and to allow sufficient time for on-chain payment, if necessary.

-The `c` field gives a way for the destination node to require a specific minimum CLTV expiry for its incoming HTLC.
-Destination nodes may use this to require a higher, more conservative value than the default one, depending on their fee estimation policy and their sensitivity to time locks.
+The `c` field allows a way for the destination node to require a specific minimum CLTV expiry for its incoming HTLC.
+Destination nodes may use this to require a higher, more conservative value than the default one (depending on their fee estimation policy and their sensitivity to time locks).
 Note that remote nodes in the route specify their required `cltv_expiry_delta` in the `channel_update` message, which they can update at all times.

-The `f` field allows on-chain fallback.
-This may not make sense for tiny or time-sensitive payments, however.
-It's possible that new address forms will appear, and so multiple `f` fields in an implied preferred order help with transition, and `f` fields with versions 19-31 will be ignored by readers.
+The `f` field allows on-chain fallback; however, this may not make sense for tiny or time-sensitive payments.
+It's possible that new address forms will appear; thus, multiple `f` fields (in an implied preferred order) help with transition, and `f` fields with versions 19-31 will be ignored by readers.

-The `r` field allows limited routing assistance: as specified it only allows minimum information to use private channels, but it could also assist in future partial-knowledge routing.
+The `r` field allows limited routing assistance: as specified, it only allows minimum information to use private channels, however, it could also assist in future partial-knowledge routing.

 ### Security Considerations for Payment Descriptions

-Payment descriptions are user-defined and provide a potential avenue for injection attacks, both in the process of rendering and persistence.
+Payment descriptions are user-defined and provide a potential avenue for injection attacks: during the processes of both rendering and persistence.

-Payment descriptions should always be sanitized before being displayed in HTML/Javascript contexts, or any other dynamically interpreted rendering frameworks.
-Implementers should be extra perceptive to the possibility of reflected XSS attacks when decoding and displaying payment descriptions.
-Avoid optimistically rendering the contents of the payment request until all validation, verification, and sanitization have been successfully completed.
+Payment descriptions should always be sanitized before being displayed in HTML/Javascript contexts (or any other dynamically interpreted rendering frameworks).
+Implementers should be extra perceptive to the possibility of reflected XSS attacks, when decoding and displaying payment descriptions.
+Avoid optimistically rendering the contents of the payment request until all validation, verification, and sanitization processes have been successfully completed.

-Furthermore, consider using prepared statements, input validation, and/or escaping to protect against injection vulnerabilities against persistence engines that support SQL or other dynamically interpreted querying languages.
+Furthermore, consider using prepared statements, input validation, and/or escaping, to protect against injection vulnerabilities in persistence engines that support SQL or other dynamically interpreted querying languages.

 * [Stored and Reflected XSS Prevention](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet)